An Efficient Implementation of the Ensemble Kalman Filter Based on an Iterative Sherman-Morrison Formula: Introduction

 \section{Introduction}

 The ensemble Kalman filter (EnKF) is a well-established, sequential Monte Carlo method to estimate the state and parameters of non-linear, large dynamical models \cite{Even09A} such as those found in atmospheric \cite{Ott04}, oil reservoir \cite{Even09B}, and oceanic \cite{Even08} simulations.
-The popularity of EnKF owes to its simple conceptual formulation and the relative ease implementation \cite{Even03}.
+The popularity of EnKF owes to its simple conceptual formulation and the relative ease implementation \cite{Evensen2009}.
 EnKF represents the error statistics by an ensemble of model states, and the evolution of error statistics is obtained implicitly via the time evolution of the ensemble during the forecast step.
 In the analysis step, information from the model and the measurements is combined in order to obtain an improved estimate of the true vector state.
 This process is repeated over the observed time period.
 In typical data assimilation applications, the dimension of state space (number of variables) ranges between $\BO(10^{7})$ and $\BO(10^{9})$, and the dimension of the observation space between $\BO(10^{5})$ and $\BO(10^{7})$.
 Consequently, the dimension of the linear systems solved during the analysis step is very large, and the computational cost considerable.
 In order to address this challenge we propose an efficient implementation of the EnKF analysis step based on an iterative application of the Sherman-Morrison formula.

 The paper is structured as follows.
 Section \ref{sec:enkf} discusses the conceptual formulation of the EnKF and several efficient implementations available in the literature.
 Section \ref{sec:enkfSherman} presents the novel implementation of the EnKF based on iterative Sherman-Morrison formula, in which the special structure of the measurements error covariance matrix is exploited.
+Computational cost and stability analyses are carried out for this approach, and pivoting and parallelization ideas are discussed.
 Section \ref{sec:results} reports numerical results of the proposed algorithm applied to the Lorenz 96 and quasi-geostrophic models.
 Conclusions are presented in Section \ref{sec:conclusions}.